Surreily/StewartLights/README.md

 ### Modifying Pattern Sequence

 The pattern sequence is defined in the standard Arduino `loop` function.
 Inside here, each individual pattern function is called.
+You can call the same pattern function multiple times with different parameters.

-    void setup() {
+    void loop() {
         staticPattern(strip, 0);
         rainbowPattern(strip, 220);
         ...